French serial killer Charles Sobhraj to leave Nepal prison

 The Supreme Court ruling also said he had to leave the country within the next 15 days but did not specify to where.

-The court document said he had already served more than 75% of his sentence making his eligible for release and was suffering from heart disease.
+The court document said he had already served more than 75% of his sentence, making him eligible for release, and he has heart disease.

-It was not clear when he would actually walk out of the prison as a free man but likely within the next few days.

 The Frenchman has in the past admitted killing several Western tourists and he is believed to have killed at least 20 people in Afghanistan, India, Thailand, Turkey, Nepal, Iran and Hong Kong during the 1970s.
 However, his 2004 conviction in Nepal was the first time he was found guilty in court.